Vagente/Django-Web-Admin/README.md

 "termios.tcsetwinsize" with commented out code "set_winsize" (in xterm/consumers.py).
 (Maybe I should do a version checking)
 ## Setup
 - Clone project and install requirements.txt, the project comes with a migrated sqlite database.
 - Install and setup redis-server
-  - on ubuntu run: sudo apt install redis-server
-  - then edit /etc/redis/redis.conf.
-Modify "supervised no" to "supervised systemd"
-  - restart redis service. it should run on port 6379 by default

 - HTTPS
   - Install and setup caddy with Caddyfile in the project root for https and other functionalities.
   - If you don't want https, remove the last 4 lines in settings.py